inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 - Edit existing page content, titles, language and description.

 !!! info

-    To learn how to customize static pages, see [Static Pages](../../operate/customize/static_pages/).
+    To learn how to customize static pages, see [Static Pages](../operate/customize/static_pages.md).

 ### Domains

-The **Domains** section allows you to manage domain entries associated with your site.
+The **Domains** section allows you to **manage and configure approved email domains** for your InvenioRDM instance.
+These domains are particularly useful for **content moderation**, when moderation features are enabled.
+For example, you can configure your system to automatically verify and approve content uploaded by users whose email addresses originate from an approved domain.

 You can: